 07 Jun Entering the Singapore Precious Metals Market – An Insider’s Perspective

-We’re very happy to share that our article – “Entering the Singapore Precious Metals Market – An Insider’s Perspective” has been included in the latest edition of Crucible – the Singapore Bullion Market Association’s publication.
+We’re very happy to share that our article on Buying precious metals- “Entering the Singapore Precious Metals Market – An Insider’s Perspective” has been included in the latest edition of Crucible – the Singapore Bullion Market Association’s publication.
 Read below or download the full magazine here.

 Entering the Singapore Precious Metals Market – An Insider’s Perspective

 I first arrived in Hong Kong seven years ago and was hired by global luxury logistics company, Malca-Amit.
 In 2011, the construction of the Singapore Freeport was completed, and major bullion houses and banks were opening dedicated vaults within the facility.
 During this period, Singapore was cementing its position as an international wealth management centre at a time when global demand for investments in physical precious metals was growing.
 An exciting opportunity introduced itself and I was offered a move to Singapore to oversee the new developments.